 TŪ AROHAE TEXT EXTRACT Throughout your life, people will try to convince you of a mindboggling array of things, from the mundane - which brand of fabric softener to buy, what movies to see, where to go on holiday - to the critical - which school to send your kids to, which governments should be overthrown, what kinds of people should be allowed into your country.
 In many of these cases, people will try to persuade you to do something or believe something by providing you with reasons to do/believe it.
 So should you be persuaded?
 Should you find the reasons they give compelling?
 These are important questions, and questions that we ask ourselves - whether we realise it or not - every day of our lives.
 Given this, everyone can benefit from equipping themselves with a set of precision tools that can be used when called upon to evaluate reasoning.
 That is why we wrote this book: to give you a critical-thinking tool box that will be useful in day-to-day life, in academic study (no matter what the discipline), and in the workplace (no matter what the job).

 SECURITY AND DEFENCE STUDIES

-A Seat at the Table EDITED BY GRAHAM HASSALL AND NEGAR PARTOW Featuring chapters by key players, from the Minister for Foreign Affairs at the time, Murray McCully, to NZ President of the Security Council in July 2015 and September 2016, Gerard van Bohemen, this book tracks New Zealand's fourth term on the UN Security Council and offers real insight into its day-to-day workings.
+A Seat at the Table EDITED BY GRAHAM HASSALL AND NEGAR PARTOW This fascinating look at global politics follows New Zealand's fourth term as a non-permanent member of the United Nations Security Council, from 2015 to 2016.
+Its engrossing chapters by key players, including one from the two-term New Zealand President of the Security Council Gerard van Bohemen, offer real insights into the Council's day-to-day workings.
 GRAHAM HASSALL is Associate Professor, Public Policy and Administration, at the School of Government at Victoria University.
 He has participated in a range of academic, professional and policy networks and currently serves on the advisory board of the Commonwealth Journal of Local Governance, and the New Zealand Centre for Global Studies.
 He was President of the United Nations Association of New Zealand 2012-16.
 NEGAR PARTOW is a senior lecturer in security studies at the Centre for Defence and Security Studies at Massey University, Wellington.
 Her areas of expertise include international security, Middle East and Southeast Asia, gender studies and body politics, human security and human rights.
 She is a regular media commentator and an enthusiastic human rights activist.